zw2497/personal/index.md

 a Python-based database for instruction
 Columbia, 2018

-* Implemented a Query Compiler which directly compiles SQL to Python code for execution which improves 50x faster than original interpreter.
+* Implemented a Query Compiler which directly compiles SQL to Python code for execution.
 It supports operation such as Project, Scan, Filter, Count

-* Added support on Offset, Limit, Orderby and Count function, implemented a Selinger Optimizer for multi-table join which supports predicate pushdown and dynamic programming
+* Added support on Offset, Limit, Orderby and Count function, implemented a Selinger Optimizer for multi-table join

 **Deep Neural Network (Current Project)**